cockroachdb/docs/v21.2/node-shutdown.md

 ### Drain timeout

-By default, [node drain](#node-shutdown-sequence) must be completed within 10 minutes or it will stop and [must be re-initiated](#perform-node-shutdown) to continue.
+When [draining manually](#drain-a-node-manually) with `cockroach node drain`, all [drain phases](#draining) must be completed within the duration of `--drain-wait` (`10m` by default) or the drain will stop.
 This can be observed with an `ERROR: drain timeout` message in the terminal output.

-When [using `cockroach node drain` to drain manually](#drain-a-node-manually), however, the drain timeout can be configured with the `--drain-wait` flag.
+To continue the drain, re-initiate the command.

+{{site.data.alerts.callout_info}}
+A very long drain may indicate an anomaly, and you should manually inspect the server to determine what blocks the drain.
+{{site.data.alerts.end}}

+`--drain-wait` sets the timeout for [all draining phases](#draining) and is **not** related to the `server.shutdown.drain_wait` cluster setting, which configures the "wait phase" of draining.
 The value of `--drain-wait` should be greater than the sum of [`server.shutdown.drain_wait`](#server-shutdown-drain_wait), [`server.shutdown.query_wait`](#server-shutdown-query_wait), and [`server.shutdown.lease_transfer_wait`](#server-shutdown-lease_transfer_wait).

 ### Connection retry loop

-At the end of the ["active query phase"](#draining) of node drain, the server forcibly closes all client connections to the node.
-If any open transactions were interrupted or not admitted by the server because of the connection closure, they will fail with one of the following errors:
+At the end of the ["local query phase"](#draining) of node drain, the server forcibly closes all client connections to the node.
+If any open transactions were interrupted or not admitted by the server because of the connection closure, they will fail with either a generic TCP-level client error or one of the following errors:

-- `57P01 server is shutting down`
+- `57P01 server is shutting down` indicates that the server is not accepting new transactions on existing connections.
-- `08006 An I/O error occurred while sending to the backend`
+- `08006 An I/O error occurred while sending to the backend` indicates that the current connection was broken (closed by the server).

-These errors indicate that the current connection is no longer usable, and they are an expected occurrence during node shutdown.
-To be resilient to connection closures, **your application should use a retry loop** to reissue transactions that were open when a connection was closed.
+These errors are an expected occurrence during node shutdown.
+To be resilient to such errors, **your application should use a reconnection and retry loop** to reissue transactions that were open when a connection was closed or the server stopped accepting transactions.
 This allows procedures such as [rolling upgrades](upgrade-cockroach-version.html) to complete without interrupting your service.

 {{site.data.alerts.callout_success}}
 You can mitigate connection errors by setting your [client connection](connection-pooling.html#about-connection-pools) lifetime to be shorter than `server.shutdown.drain_wait`.
 This will cause your client to close its connections and reconnect on non-draining nodes before CockroachDB forcibly closes all connections to the draining node.
 However, you may still encounter these errors when connections are held open by long-running queries.